 Now after fondue, what better than a nice, juicy chunk of #metal.
 A nice surprise meeting the aforementioned Angry Animals just after this.
 Power Metal at its finest and Michele Guaitoli showing off his pipes at peak performance.
 Cool track!
 One of my favorites.

-In conclusion, Artifacts is really one refined piece of #metal, delivered in the band’s own brand and style mix.
+Artifacts is really one refined piece of #metal, delivered in the band’s own brand and style mix.
 Not one note astray in the whole production, recorded and mixed with a precision that is up there with the best.
 If only the mastering could have been done a tad better, this would have been perfect.
 But hey: Nothing is ever perfect.

 Should you buy the record?
 If you like a quirky Progressive Power Metal full of melodic hooks and turns, never leaving you bored at any moment, go for it.
 If you are not sure, give it a try anyway.
 They are good, you know.
 And we got ourselves a contender for the Top 10 list of 2016.